On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

 \item The $H^3$ regularity requirement for both solutions and the potential is not necessary.
-We included it in the statement of Theorem \ref{thm Main} simply because in the proof of it, we need to differentiate the equation a couple of times to be able to use the logarithmic convexity for solutions with derivatives.
+We included it in the statement of Theorem \ref{thm Main1} simply because in the proof of it, we need to differentiate the equation when deriving an exponential decay estimate for solutions with derivatives.
 In fact, by following the strategy in \cite{EKPV_JEMS} and introducing an artificial diffusion into the equation, we should be able to get rid of the regularity assumption.
-That is, we consider the modified equation (to fix the idea, we considered the $V=0$ case)
+That is, we consider the modified equation (to fix the idea, we consider the $V=0$ case)

 where $A >0$.
-An inherent decay given by the artificial diffusion $A \D^2$ (see \eqref{eq Ker1}) allows one to do integration by parts freely and prove the solution up to certain derivatives preserves the same decay properties (via a logarithmic convexity) as the initial and terminal data without requiring extra regularity of the solution at all (since no differentiation of the equation is needed).
+An inherent decay given by the artificial diffusion $A \D^2$ allows one to do integration by parts freely and prove the solution up to certain derivatives preserves the same decay properties (via a logarithmic convexity) as the initial and terminal data without requiring extra regularity of the solution at all (since no differentiation of the equation is needed).
 Hence as a byproduct, we could even remove the $H^3$ regularity requirement on the solution.
 Then by taking the parameter $A \to 0$, a limiting argument gives the unique continuation properties that we desire.
-We do not plan to introduce any artificial diffusion in our proof, since such term helps mostly in the derivation of preservation of decay properties (i.e. logarithmic convexity) and we will only re-use the proof in \cite{HHZ} instead of proving a new one.
+We do not plan to introduce any artificial diffusion in our proof, but instead make use of frequency cut-off operators to allow complex $V$, such as integration by parts, needed to obtain our results.

+\item We note that \eqref{eq supV} is the same assumption made on $V$ in \cite{EKPV_CPDE}, and it will be verified when used in the nonlinear result.